SIZE:

 LIFE CYCLE:

-Sexual maturity around 3 years.
+Sexual maturity is attained around 3 years of age.

 In spring, the adults form large, tightly packed schools and start their migration to the spawning grounds.
 The males arrive first on the coast and are then joined by the females.